IPad Mini: Software

 The device has an optional iBooks application, which displays books and other ePub-format content downloaded from the iBookstore.
 Several major book publishers including Penguin Books, HarperCollins, Simon & Schuster and Macmillan have committed to publishing books for the device.
 Despite the iPad being a direct competitor to both the Amazon Kindle and Barnes & Noble Nook, both Amazon.com and Barnes & Noble offer e-reader apps for the iPad.

 On June 8, 2015, it was announced at the WWDC that all four generations of the iPad Mini would support iOS 9.
 However, certain new multitasking features, such as Slide Over and Picture in Picture, will be limited to the second, third, and fourth generation.
 Split View, another new multitasking feature, is available only on the iPad Mini 4.

-The current version of iPadOS, iPadOS 16, is supported on iPad Mini 5 and up.
-The upgrade to this version is available as a free download.
+The current version of iPadOS, iPadOS 26, is supported on iPad Mini (5th generation) and up.

 The first-generation iPad Mini shipped with iOS 6.0 and the highest supported version is iOS 9.3.6 (for cellular models) or iOS 9.3.5 (for Wi-Fi models).